digitalbricklayer/techteapotcom/src/content/posts/heads-up-introduction-to-ntop-video.md

 aliases: [/heads-up-introduction-to-ntop-video/]
 ---

-Just a quick heads up to a video produced by GeekVideo featuring <a href="http://geekvideo.blogspot.com/2007/03/ntop-network-traffic-probe.html">an introduction to ntop</a>.
+Just a quick heads up to a video produced by GeekVideo featuring [an introduction to ntop](http://geekvideo.blogspot.com/2007/03/ntop-network-traffic-probe.html).
 Enjoy!